Billy Waugh

+Waugh initially joined the U.S. Army during the Korean War, but following the war he quickly moved into Special Forces, first with 10th Group, and later 5th Group.
+In the Vietnam War he served with various detachments conducting night raids and training irregular Vietnamese and Cambodian forces for attacks along the Ho Chi Minh Trail.
+By the end of the Vietnam War, he was serving as the command sergeant major of MACV-SOG, an elite covert operations unit, where he conducted the first combat high altitude-low opening (HALO) parachute jump in military history.
+He left the Army in 1972 with eight Purple Heart medals and a Silver Star.
+He spent the next five years as a letter carrier for the U.S. Postal Service.

+In 1977 he joined the CIA's Special Activities Division.
+By the 1990s, he was serving in Sudan tracking terrorist leaders Carlos the Jackal and Osama bin Laden.
+Following the September 11 attacks, Waugh, by then aged 71, joined ODA 594 as one of the first on the ground during the U.S. invasion.
+He fought both Taliban and al-Qaeda fighters at the Battle of Tora Bora.

+Waugh retired from the CIA in 2005 and died in 2023; his cremated remains were scattered in a HALO jump over Raeford Drop Zone, North Carolina.
+Much of his career remains classified.

 Early life

 Waugh was born in Bastrop, Texas, on December 1, 1929.
-In 1945, upon meeting two local Marines who returned from the fighting in World War II, the then 15-year-old Waugh was inspired to enlist in the Marine Corps.
+In 1945, upon meeting two local United States Marines who returned from the fighting in World War II, the then 15-year-old Waugh was inspired to enlist in the Marine Corps.
 Knowing that it was unlikely that he would be admitted in Texas because of his young age, Waugh devised a plan to hitchhike to Los Angeles, where he believed a person had to only be 16 to enlist.
 He got as far as Las Cruces, New Mexico, before he was arrested for having no identification and refusing to give his name to a local police officer.
 He was later released after securing enough money for a bus ticket back to Bastrop.
 Now committed to serving in the military once he finished school, Waugh became an excellent student at Bastrop High School, graduating in 1947 with a 4.0 grade point average.

 Military career

-Waugh enlisted in the U.S. Army in 1948, completing basic training at Fort Ord, California, in August of that year.
+Waugh enlisted in the United States Army in 1948, completing basic training at Fort Ord, California, in August of that year.
 He was accepted into the United States Army Airborne School and became airborne qualified in December 1948.
 In April 1951, Waugh was assigned to the 187th Airborne Regimental Combat Team (RCT) in Korea.